What this post covers

 Baby bearded dragons have a very different set of nutritional demands compared to adults.
 In the wild, baby dragons try to gain weight and grow quickly.
 This is so they’re not so easily picked off by predators.
 The strongest, fastest and biggest will be more likely to reach maturity.
 The survival of the fittest.

 Once they reach maturity though, their biggest goal in life is now achieved.
 They don’t need to gain more weight to survive.
 In fact, too much weight in adulthood becomes a problem for their survival as it slows them down.
 Slower dragons find it more difficult to fend off predators.

 So, over the millennia they have evolved these changes in diet to enable them to be the fittest survivors.

 What this means is that baby and juvenile bearded dragons require food with a lot more protein content than adults.
 The baby uses the protein to grow its muscles and organs quickly.
 The adult needs just enough protein to maintain those organs

 In captivity, too much protein leads to obesity, fatty liver and kidney problems.
 Well worth avoiding.
 Most dragons in the wild never live long enough for this to become a problem.

-Too many soft treats such as soft fruits, soft worms or insects can lead to tooth decay problems.
-Too much sugar from fruits can also lead to digestion problems since the bearded dragon digestive system relies on a fermentation process which sugar interferes with.
+Too many soft treats such as soft fruits, soft worms or soft bodied insects can lead to tooth decay problems.
+Too much sugar from fruits can also lead to digestion problems.
+Bearded dragon digestive systems rely on a fermentation process which sugar interferes with.